samsquire/ideas4/README.md

 This is turned into a state machine, like async await.
 And there are join nodes inserted which wait for a collection of events.

-If I have 32 cores I shall have still have 23 disruptors arranged in a tree that looks like this:
+If I have 32 cores I shall have still have disruptors for each line arranged in a tree that looks like this:

-So I need 23 × 32 = 736 threads.
+So I need 27 × 32 = 864 threads.

 ```
 Unmarshall